Reflections from the Chaplain: Good Friday

 Programme Notes to Brahms: Ein deutsches Requiem

 For many composers in the nineteenth century, a setting of the requiem, the Roman Catholic Mass for the Dead, was a challenge to demonstrate sorrow, consolation, anger, eternal peace, and even fear of the Final Judgement all in one work.
 For some composers, the motivation was a commission for a patron, for others, it was even a reflection on their own impending death.
 Given Johannes Brahms’s recent relocation to Vienna, a traditional Latin-text setting of the requiem would have been more appealing to the Catholic audiences there.
-However, Brahms instead chose non-liturgical texts from Martin Luther’s translation of the Bible into German, an idea he may have gotten from his friend Robert Schumann, who reportedly had planned to compose such a work before his own death.
+However, Brahms instead chose non-liturgical texts from Martin Luther’s translation of the Bible into German, an idea he may have got from his friend Robert Schumann, who reportedly had planned to compose such a work before his own death.
 Perhaps Ein deutsches Requiem was inspired by Schumann’s passing, or it was in memory of Brahms’s mother, for whose death he was not able to be present.
 Whatever the true motivation, the Brahms Requiem differs from all other requiems, as it was written less to honour the dead, and more to console those left behind.

 The entire work consists of seven movements, each of which includes elements of the traditional Latin requiem: the first movement consolation, the second anger, the third joy for the dead as they find everlasting life, and so on.
 More an art song than an oratorio or opera, the work is entirely text-driven, although because the prospect of death means something different to everyone, there is great room for interpretation among performers.
 However, some movements are clearer than others; the extraordinary death culture of Vienna in the nineteenth century, with its grand funeral processions that would literally go on for miles, may have inspired at least the second movement.
 The fifth movement, the last to be composed, is a heart-wrenching scene in which the soprano’s character is on her deathbed, and the chorus serves as the choir of angels welcoming her to paradise.
 In contrast to these particularly Romantic parts of the work, the third and sixths movements end quite classically, with fugues reminiscent of Bach (whose works Brahms studied and championed), but with a nineteenth-century flair in rhythm and harmony.